 Other Common Questions About Child Support

 In some cases, you may feel the child support assessments made by Services Australia are unfair to one parent.
-You may feel you are being asked to pay too much, or the payments your ex-partner is asked to provide are too little and you won’t be able to support your child financially.
+You may feel you are being asked to pay too much, or the payments your ex-partner is asked to provide are too little, and you won’t be able to support your child financially.

 In some cases, the assessment may become unfair if one of you loses your job, one of you has greatly minimised your taxable income for the purpose of the assessment, or if there are significant costs such as private school fees or medical fees for an unwell child.